lovegitman/OpenCore-UEFI-Template/README.md

 (anything in system-files folder will be copied into Download/X64/EFI/OC/ folder overriding files)
 3. Re-Run Shell Script: ./OpenCore-UEFI-Setup.sh
 (Re-Running Shell Script won't delete files created)
 4. You Now Can Install OpenCore on your system
+can't install in  Windows Subsystem for Linux (WSL)